Top 9 Challenges for Small Business Owners

 According to the recent Small Business Trends report from Guidant Financial, 33% of more than 2,700 respondents said that cashflow was a problem for their business.
 That’s despite the fact that 78% said their businesses were currently profitable.

 No matter how profitable a business is or how many assets it has, without cash, there is no business.
 You will not be able to cover major recurring costs like rent and payroll, pay business tax, fulfil supplier invoices or purchase supplies and equipment to maintain your operations.
 Effectively, the business will be strangled.

 (3) The Threat of Cyberattacks Continues to Grow

-Cyberattacks occur every second, of every minute, of every hour, of every day, and, if you run a small or medium-sized business, you’re a prime target.
+Cyberattacks occur every second and, if you run a small or medium-sized business, you’re a prime target.
 According to the latest figures from the Federation of Small Businesses (FSB), small businesses in the UK are collectively subject to nearly 10,000 cyberattacks a day, with the cost of these attacks estimated at £4.5 billion a year.